madetech/handbook/guides/security/BYOD.md

 It is your responsibility to ensure that you or your device does not accidentally or on purpose, introduce a vulnerability into Made Tech environments or services.
 You could also use a separate user account on your device for development work to help keep your Made Tech work separate from any other work, and personal use, like social media.

 ### Remote Access Tools
-Don’t use unattended Remote Access Tools (“RAT”) on devices containing or accessing Made Tech data.
+Don’t use unattended Remote Access Tools (“RAT”) on devices containing or accessing company proprietary data.
 RATs can be useful for accessing your device from another location, but could also enable an attacker to do the same.

 Unattended Remote Access Tools should not be installed on devices you use for your Made Tech work.
 Most operating systems come with remote access software, like VNC or SSH.
 These software items are OK, but should not be used as an inbound ‘service’.
 Given the nature of these tools and the potential risks they can introduce, we want to conduct a risk assessment of them before their use in Made Tech.